Search

 The changing consumer demographics of KTV

 KTV was initially strategized as entertainment for younger generations in China.
 However, the overall decline of the KTV industry and young people adopting alternative entertainment has led the elderly to step in and fill the void.
 According to Meituan, an online service platform in China, during the first half of 2021, KTV clients aged 60 to 70 rose by nearly 30% compared to the same period in 2019, while those aged between 70 and 80 have doubled.
-Hence. singing is becoming a source of entertainment in the the silver economy.
+Hence, singing is becoming a source of entertainment in the silver economy.

 On the path of decline or looming for another rise?

-According to the manager of Mei KTV, Wuxi branch, “social space” is a foothold of the KTV industry in China.
+According to the manager of Mei KTV, the Wuxi branch, “social space” is a foothold of the KTV industry in China.
 KTV, as a social platform, has irreplaceable functions.
 Indeed, KTV is a common meeting place for business people since singing in a loud environment can help both sides lower their mental guard.
-Besides, KTV companies are looming for a possible fightback also by adopting new business strategies.
-For example, several KTV venues now are incorporating other forms of entertainment into their services, such as Script Kill and board games.
+Besides, KTV companies are looking for a possible fightback by adopting new business strategies.
+For example, several KTV venues started incorporating other forms of entertainment into their services, such as Script Kill and board games.
 The price is cheaper compared to other entertainment values so that customers will not be drawn away.
 Additionally, KTV parlors are also adding other songs to their music collection as a means to cater to the increasing demand of older generations.

 Key takeaways about China’s KTV market